Get regular updates from the National Shooting Council on what’s happening in the political world affecting the shooting sports in Australia.

 Politics For Shooters - Providing Effective Representation

-Option 2 is Option 1 with ‘genuine reason’ for hunting in Queensland, NSW and Victoria ($85 for regular membership, $75 for pensioners) – including $20m Public Liability insurance.
+Option 1 with ‘genuine reason’ for hunting in Queensland, NSW, ACT and Victoria ($85 for regular membership, $75 for pensioners) – including $20m Public Liability insurance.
 On that page we also provide copies of the regulatory approvals for each of those states and insurance certificate of currency.
 Genuine reason is provided by the Hunters & Shooters Society of Australia.
 It is for hunting, and should not be confused with game licences.
-Click here to join.

 What happens next?